- College of Nursing

 - Admission to the University must also be completed by the program application deadline.

 - All general education, foreign language, and program prerequisite requirements must be completed prior to the start of the program.
-Students who transfer with an AA degree and will be pursuing a BS degree must meet the University foreign language admission requirements for graduation.
+Students who transfer with an AA degree and will be pursuing a BS degree must meet the University foreign language admission requirements and civic literacy requirements for graduation.

 - All applicants must have a minimum overall GPA of 3.0